jihe-liu/jihe-liu.github.io/content/authors/admin/_index.md

 education:
   - area: MS Analytics
     institution: Georgia Institute of Technology
-    summary: |
-      Thesis on _Scaling Laws for Neural Language Models_.
-Supervised by Prof. Andrew Ng.
-Published 5 papers in NeurIPS and ICML, with 2 best paper awards.
   - area: PhD Chemistry
     institution: University of Pittsburgh
-    summary: |
-      Specialized in machine learning and robotics.
   - area: BS Bioinformatics
     institution: Huazhong University of Science and Technology (华中科技大学)
-    summary: |
-      Minored in Mathematics.
-President of AI Club.

 work:
   - position: Senior Data Scientist